Delirante/assignment_PDT/README.md

 # My project

-**Application description**: Application shows on map various healthcare objects in Bratislava city.
+**Application description**: Application shows various healthcare objects in Bratislava city on map.
-User have option to mark which objects he want to show on map (doctors, dentists, hospitals ect.).
+User have option to mark which objects he wants to show on map (doctors, dentists, hospitals ect.).
-Every shown object on map have popup with its own description.
-Shown objects are color separated.
+Every shown object on map has popup with it's own description.
+Shown objects are separated by color.
-There are three main usecases which can my application do:
+There are three main usecases that the application can do:

-1. Show on map healthcare objects and fill them with color based on how far they are from user position.
+1. Show healthcare objects on map  and fill them with color based on how far they are from user position.
-2. Show on map healthcare objects in chosen area (Ruzinov, Petrzalka ect.) which have nearby parking place.
+2. Show healthcare objects on map  in chosen area (Ruzinov, Petrzalka ect.) which have nearby parking place.
-3. Show on map three nearsets healthcare objects in chosen area (Ruzinov, Petrzalka ect.).
+3. Show three nearest healthcare objects on map in chosen area (Ruzinov, Petrzalka ect.).

 **Application screenshots**: